tnm/qr/README.md

 A **deque**, or double-ended queue:

 * You can push values to the front *or* back of a deque, and pop elements from the front *or* back of the deque.
-* With respect to the elements, it's first in, first out (FIFO).

 A **queue**:

 * You push elements to the back of the queue and pop elements from the front.
-* It's also FIFO.
+* With respect to the elements, it's first in, first out (FIFO).

 A **stack**, or, as they say in German, a 'Stapelspeicher':